krivenko/libcommute/doc/index.rst

 libcommute
 ==========

-*libcommute* is a C++11/14/17 template library including two major parts.
+*libcommute* is a C++11/14/17 template library that includes two major parts.

 * A Domain-Specific Language (DSL) designed to easily construct and manipulate polynomial expressions with quantum-mechanical operators, especially those used in the quantum many-body theory.
+The most commonly used instances of such expressions are many-body Hamiltonians and operators of physical observables.

-* A fast intermediate representation of the quantum-mechanical operators that enables their action on finite-dimensional state vectors.
+* A fast intermediate representation of the quantum-mechanical operators that enables their action on state vectors in finite-dimensional Hilbert spaces.
 This feature provides a basis for writing highly performant Exact Diagonalization (ED) codes without loss of flexibility.

 *libcommute* offers a bunch of features and is extensible in a number of ways.